 The Compensation Committee of the Board of Directors is responsible for setting and administering policies that govern EMCORE's executive compensation program.
 Following the end of each fiscal year, the Compensation Committee reviews the Company's performance and the performance of each of the Named Executive Officers for the prior fiscal year and typically reviews market surveys and proxy statements of the Company's peer group ("Peer Group"), which, for the Solar division, includes Evergreen Solar Inc., First Solar, Inc. and Sunpower Corporation, and, for the Fiber division, includes Finisar Corporation, JDS Uniphase Corporation and Opnext Inc., as well as companies that have the Company's same Standard Industrial Classification (SIC) code and annual revenues of \$500 million or less.
-At least every three years, the Compensation Committee also retains the services of a compensation consultant to assist in gathering a more comprehensive set of comparative data (all comparative market data is collectively referred to as the "Compansative Compensation Data").
+At least every three years, the Compensation Committee also retains the services of a compensation Data").
 Based on such a review, the Compensation Committee discusses and approves any potential base salary increases related to the current fiscal year and awards annual cash incentives and equity grants in recognition of Company and individual performance for the prior fiscal year.